New Program Brings Hope to Uninsured Adults

 Comprehensive services at low or no cost

-Low-income adults ages 21 to 64 who do not have immigration documentation and are currently enrolled in Medi-Cal’s emergency services program are eligible for Path to Health.
+Low-income adults over the age of 21 who do not have immigration documentation and are currently enrolled in Medi-Cal’s emergency services program are eligible for Path to Health.

 Patient services include office visits at all Marin Community Clinics sites with no co-pay for primary care, and some specialty care such as orthopedics and cardiology.
 Additional services include preventive health screenings, annual physicals, immunizations, cancer screenings, selected lab and diagnostic tests, and certain minor office procedures.
 Prescription drugs are part of the program and require a small co-pay.
 The Clinics will receive reimbursement from CMSP for services.